Fall cocktail: The apple cider martini

 What is one of the best things about Fall?
-For me it’s apples, apple cider, and apple cider cocktails!
+For me it’s apples, apple cider, and apple cider martinis!

 As far as the origins of cider are concerned, they go way back.
 There is archaeological evidence that places apple trees growing along the banks of the Nile.
 Of course, these varieties were nothing like the apples we have today.

 By the time the Romans invaded England, cider production was already underway.
 The Romans liked the drink the locals were imbibing in so much that pretty soon cider spread throughout the Roman Empire.
 This drink back then was strong and boozy, and not suitable for children.
 Closer to an apple cider cocktail than juice.